jiguan/FoodTruckFinder/README.md

 ## Notice
 - This app is supposed to use within a short amount of time.

 App displays food truck info based on the time when we send the request.
-If a user sends a request, but views the next page 1 hour later, the result is not accurate anymore.
+If a user sends a request but views the next page 1 hour later, the result is not accurate anymore.
 - Do not send requests too often.

 This app has been registered and there should be no throttle API requests.
 However, if the app prints out an exception showing the response code is ```429```, that means you are considered as a malicious user.